kjcline-spec/DNSC-6330-Responsible-Machine-Learning/HW_1_README.md

 This analysis demonstrates that machine learning systems must be evaluated as part of a broader system, not just based on accuracy.
 Differences in error rates across groups have real-world implications in high-stakes settings like criminal justice.

 As discussed in Lecture 01, removing protected attributes alone does not eliminate bias, as proxy variables can encode similar information.

-#### AI Use Statement
+#### AI Use Statement:
 I used AI as a learning aid on this assignment.
 Specifically, I used it to talk through my understanding of the R-to-Python translation, work through debugging errors as they arose, and verify that my Python outputs were conceptually equivalent to the R workflow.
 All code was reviewed and validated by me for accuracy and alignment with the lecture material.

+---
 # HW2: COMPAS Replacement Model: Explainability and Governance Analysis
 ## Purpose

 This notebook evaluates a COMPAS replacement model using modern explainability tools, translating Lecture 02 concepts into a full analytical workflow.
 The goal is not only to explain model predictions, but to assess whether those explanations are sufficient for responsible deployment in a high-stakes setting.